sebasjm/the_eye/README.md

 # THE EYE

-Reload the browser using inotifywait, socat and websockets
+Auto-refresh the browser on file change in the source code using things that you may already have.

 ## Requirements